 According to the Order, "None of the impacts identified in the Equality Impact Assessment (EqIA) relate to land acquisition [10.2]."
 An Equality Impact Assessment ("EqIA") for the Scheme has however only been undertaken in Banwell.
 There are likely impacts of the scheme, relevant to EqIA, that are related to aspects other than land acquisition.
-The Equality Impact Assessments have not been undertaken in Winscombe, Sandford or Churchill, villages which will be adversely affected by the scheme.
+The Equality Impact Assessments have not been undertaken in Winscombe Sandford or Churchill which will be adversely affected by the scheme.

-Sir, we have demonstrated so many issues that show North Somerset Council has mis-managed the process and demonstrably failed in its duty to residents regarding the clarity of costs, the harm to businesses and the environment.
-It has not presented a compelling case for compulsory purchase.
-We respectfully request that you reject the Order.
+Sir, I have demonstrated so many issues that show North Somerset Council has mismanaged the process and demonstrably failed in its duty to residents regarding the clarity of costs, the harm to businesses and the environment, and so has not presented a compelling case for compulsory purchase.
+I respectfully ask you to reject this application.

-We accept that this letter will be forwarded to the Council and were the case to become the subject of a local Public Inquiry, it will be copied to the Inspector conducting the Inquiry.
-We would welcome that outcome.
-We suspect in the fullness of time it might even form part of a Judicial Review.
+I accept that this letter will be forwarded to the Council and were the case to become the subject of a local Public Inquiry, it will be copied to the Inspector conducting the Inquiry.
+Frankly I welcome that outcome.
+I suspect in the fullness of time it might even be part of a judicial review.